->FAST\win32.exe Test21.fst
+>FAST_win32.exe Test21.fst

-where, Test21.fst is the name of the primary FAST input file.
-This input file has a feature switch to enable or disable the SubDyn capabilities within FAST, and a corresponding reference to the SubDyn input file.
+where Test21.fst is the name of the primary FAST input file.
+This input file has a control flag to turn the SubDyn capabilities on or off within FAST, and a corresponding reference to the SubDyn input file.
 See the documentation supplied with FAST for further information.

-3 Input Files
+2 Input Files

-The user specifies the substructure model parameters, including its geometry and properties, via a primary SubDyn input file.
+The user configures the substructure model parameters, including its geometry and properties, via a primary SubDyn input file.
 When used in stand-alone mode, an additional driver input file is required.
-This driver file specifies inputs normally provided to SubDyn by FAST, including motions of the TP reference point.
+This driver file specifies initialization inputs normally provided to SubDyn by FAST, including motions of the TP reference point.